-Responsibilities of the department include work control center, cost accounting and customer billing, procurement of materials and warehousing, central receiving, budgeting and financial analysis, information systems and computer maintenance, utility tracking and billing, personnel travel arrangements, Interdepartmental Transfers (IDTs) processing, payroll document/leave record keeping, key and uniform administration.
+Responsibilities of the department include work control center, cost accounting and customer billing, procurement of materials and warehousing, central receiving, budgeting and financial analysis, information systems and computer maintenance, utility tracking and billing, personnel travel arrangements, account billing processing, payroll document/leave record keeping, key and uniform administration.

 Building Maintenance is responsible for the maintenance of building systems and custodial services.
 Maintenance services include carpentry, plumbing, painting, welding, roofing, locksmith, electrical, construction, masonry, and flooring.

 Emergencies regarding the services listed above are handled by the Maintenance Services First Response Crew.
 If a maintenance emergency should occur, contact the FM Work Order Center at 870-972-2067 and provide a detailed request.